sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 $$

-Hence, the variation on velocity and positions in a given time step $\Delta t$ are:
+Hence, the variation on velocity and positions in a given time-step $\Delta t$ are:
 $$
 \begin{equation}
 \begin{aligned}